Onkmr/Public-Trading-Research-Alibek-Abdirov/strategy-research-and-development-case.md

 Examples below show 1H chart structures used during manual validation.
 To improve dataset coverage, my research infrastructure can transform short setups into equivalent long-format examples.
 Since the setup is direction-neutral in EURUSD, this transformation was suitable and allowed me to increase the effective sample size.

+In each example, the rightmost candle represents the point at which the strategy detected the setup
 <table>
   <tr>
     <td align="center">